OpenXiangShan/LibCheckpoint/README.md

 ./configure --display_cpu=0 # n could be any hartid, one appropriate approach is to suspend one of the cores in a dual-core checkpoint and output the serialized data from the other core
 ```

-6. Build for link next level bootloader (stable)
+6. Build for linking to the next-level bootloader (stable)
 ```
 ./configure --gcpt_payload=/path/to/bbl.bin # default: put next level bootloader at address 0x80100000 ./configure --gcpt_payload=/path/to/bbl.bin --gcpt_payload_position=0x???????? # point to link address
 ```

-7. Debug ( in process )
+7. Debugging ( In Process )

 still in process...